The role of endoscopic assistance in ambient cistern surgery: Analysis of four surgical approaches

 Digital Object Identifier (DOI)

 Figueiredo, Eberval Gadelha; Beer-Furlan, André; Nakaji, Peter; Crawford, Neil; Welling, Leonardo C.; Ribas, Eduardo C.; Teixeira, Manoel J.; Rhoton, Albert L.; Spetzler, Robert F.; and Preul, Mark C., "The role of endoscopic assistance in ambient cistern surgery: Analysis of four surgical approaches" (2015).
-Neurobiology.
+Translational Neuroscience.
 746.